bowen-wu/situationalDialogue/src/assets/script/new-conception.md

 - What about the dog?

 * The dog's in the garden, too.
 It's running across the grass.
 It's running after a cat.

+## 33 - 34 A find day

+- It's a find day today.There are some clouds in the sky, but the sun is shining.
+Mr. Jones is with his family.
+They are walking over the bridge.
+There are some boats on the river.
+Mr. Jones and his wife are looking at them.
+Sally is looking at a big ship.
+The ship is going under the bridge.
+Tim is looking at an aeroplane.
+The aeroplane is flying over the river.

+## 35 - 36 Our village

+- This is a photograph of our village.
+Our village is in a valley.
+It's between two hills.
+The village is on a river.
+Here is another photograph of the village.
+My wife and I are walking along the banks of the river.
+We are on the left.
+There is a boy in the water.
+He is swimming across the river.
+Here is another photograph.
+This is the school building.
+It's beside a park.
+The park is on the right.
+Some children are coming out of the building.
+Some of them are going in to the park.